thedarkzeno/text-diffusion/readme.md

 ## Usage

-This repository was built ontop of code from [minimal-text-diffusion](https://github.com/madaan/minimal-text-diffusion), [diffusers](https://github.com/huggingface/diffusers) and [transformers](https://github.com/huggingface/transformers)
+This repository was built on top of code from [minimal-text-diffusion](https://github.com/madaan/minimal-text-diffusion), [diffusers](https://github.com/huggingface/diffusers) and [transformers](https://github.com/huggingface/transformers)